ak3426/A02/README.md

 * **Push** — Uploads local commits to a remote repository.
 * **Pull** — Fetches and merges changes from the remote into the current branch.
 * **Remote** — The online version of your project code, typically hosted on GitHub.
-* **Repository** — The code editor (IDE) we use to write code and manage GIT actions.
+* **Repository** — A container that stores project files and their version history.

 ---

 ## References
 1. Slides provided by Instructor.
-2. Beer, B. (2018). *Introducing GitHub* (2nd ed.).
-O’Reilly Press.
-3. JetBrains.
+2. JetBrains.
 (2019). *Using Git Integration in WebStorm*.
 Retrieved from [https://www.jetbrains.com/help/webstorm/using-git-integration.html](https://www.jetbrains.com/help/webstorm/using-git-integration.html)
-4. GitHub.
+3. GitHub.
 (2019). *Hello World Tutorial*.
 Retrieved from [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/)